tillo13/local_llama3_flask_chatbot/README.md

 .
 |-- __pycache__
 |-- screenshots
-|-- ollama [excluded from files_within.txt]
-|-- ollama/lib [excluded from files_within.txt]
-|-- ollama/lib/ollama [excluded from files_within.txt]
-|-- ollama/lib/ollama/rocblas [excluded from files_within.txt]
-|-- ollama/lib/ollama/rocblas/library [excluded from files_within.txt]
-|-- ollama/lib/ollama/runners [excluded from files_within.txt]
-|-- ollama/lib/ollama/runners/cpu [excluded from files_within.txt]
-|-- ollama/lib/ollama/runners/cpu_avx [excluded from files_within.txt]
-|-- ollama/lib/ollama/runners/cpu_avx2 [excluded from files_within.txt]
-|-- ollama/lib/ollama/runners/cuda_v11 [excluded from files_within.txt]
-|-- ollama/lib/ollama/runners/cuda_v12 [excluded from files_within.txt]
-|-- ollama/lib/ollama/runners/rocm_v6.1 [excluded from files_within.txt]
-|-- screenshots
+|   |-- local1.png
-|   |-- image1.png
+|   |-- local2.png
+|-- templates
-|   |-- image2.png
+|   |-- index.html
+|-- app.py
+|-- ollama_utils.py
 ```

 ## Python Files

-The application is composed of six primary Python files, each responsible for different functionalities:
+The application comprises two primary Python files, along with an HTML template for the web interface:

-1. **choose_model.py**:
+1. **app.py**:
-   - **Purpose**: Handles model selection, generates image descriptions, and manages conversation history.
+   - **Purpose**: Serves as the main application file, setting up a Flask web server to handle user interactions and generate responses.
    - **Functionality**:
-     - Initializes conversations by processing an initial image.
-     - Uses text-based models to continue the dialogue.
+     - Initializes the Flask app and sets up configuration and routes.
+     - Handles file uploads, user inputs, and system prompt updates.
+     - Converts user inputs into prompts for the Ollama models and gathers responses.
-     - Manages conversation history with functions to save, load, and reset.
+     - Manages conversation history and session states to ensure coherent conversation flow.
-     - Commands to set up and manage the Ollama service.

-2. **describe_an_image.py**:
-   - **Purpose**: Generates descriptions for provided images using predefined prompts.
+     - Provides endpoints for resetting conversations and updating system prompts.
+     - Contains utility functions to generate image descriptions and continue conversations based on user inputs and uploaded images.
+     - Automatically downloads and sets up `llama3.1` model for text interaction and `llava:13b` model for image descriptions if not already installed.

+2. **ollama_utils.py**:
+   - **Purpose**: Contains utility functions essential for managing the Ollama service and environment setup.
    - **Functionality**:
+     - Functions to check the operating system, install Ollama, and manage models.
+     - Includes methods to download and setup Ollama executables and models.
-     - Uses the Ollama LLaVa model to generate descriptions.
+     - Provides commands to start, stop, and verify the Ollama service.
-     - Supports multiple prompts to generate diverse image descriptions.
-     - Visually displays images in the default viewer for confirmation.
+     - Manages GPU memory clearance and ensures environmental path correctness for seamless execution.
+     - Checks if the `ollama` service and required models (`llama3.1` for text, `llava:13b` for images) are installed, and downloads them if necessary.

-3. **gather_pythons.py**:
+3. **templates/index.html**:
-   - **Purpose**: Collects all Python files from the project's directory.
+   - **Purpose**: Serves as the front-end template for the Flask web application.
    - **Functionality**:
-     - Searches and excludes specific directories.
+     - Provides an interactive UI for users to input messages and upload images.
+     - Displays conversation history in a user-friendly chat format.
-     - Creates a comprehensive report of the directory structure and Python files.
+     - Includes a system prompt input field for updating the behavior of the bot.
-     - Documents both included and excluded files for clarity.
+     - Handles loading and submission animations for a smoother user experience.

-4. **ollama_utils.py**:
-   - **Purpose**: Provides utility functions for managing the Ollama service.
-   - **Functionality**:
-     - Functions for installation, model pulling, and memory clearance.
+     - Uses Bootstrap for styling and Prism for syntax highlighting.
-     - Service management commands to start and stop Ollama.
-     - Ensures an optimal environment for executing Ollama models.

-5. **set_ollama_cache.py**:
-   - **Purpose**: Manages environment variables and directory linking for model storage.
-   - **Functionality**:
-     - Moves model files to a specified directory.
-     - Creates symbolic links for seamless access to models.
-     - Configures environment variables to reflect the new storage paths.

-6. **talk_to_llava.py**:
-   - **Purpose**: Utilizes the `llava` model to initialize and maintain conversations.
-   - **Functionality**:
-     - Starts the conversation by analyzing an initial image.
-     - Continuously manages the conversation based on user inputs.
-     - Integrates image descriptions and generates text responses.

-## Running the Application
+## How to Run the Application

 To run the application, follow these steps: